-WFD in partnership with the Parliament of Mozambique and UNICEF is working to improve the management of public money in Mozambique.
+WFD is working to improve the management of public money in partnership with the Parliament of Mozambique and UNICEF.
 Better monitoring of government spending by parliaments can reduce corruption and ensure money is spent as the public intended.
 WFD’s programme will support parliaments role in achieving this.
 WFD is also working with the Mozambican Association of Disabled People to ensure the inclusion and participation of Persons with Disabilities ahead and after the elections in 2019.

 WFD, in partnership with UNICEF, is working to improve the management of public money through improving the institutional capacity of the Mozambique Parliament to provide comprehensive, accurate, and timely budgetary information to parliamentarians and parliamentary committees.